Why you should always promote your Content on Social Media? Is Promoting Content on Social Media Effective?

 That’s the excellent news.

-The bad news is that the majority of social media marketing promotion fails.
+The bad news is that the majority of content on social media marketing promotion fails.

 The same blogging survey discovered that, despite its popularity, social media is ineffective.